 Coverage for wisdom teeth extraction can vary quite significantly by insurer and policy.
 If you don’t have insurance, wisdom teeth removal can be costly: extraction of a single impacted wisdom tooth can range between $300 and $600.

 If you require general anesthesia, this would be an additional cost.
-However, there are options available to finance this surgery and some surgeons offer payment plans.
+However, there are options available to finance this surgery and some surgeons offer payment or discount plans.
 There are also third party financing options.

 » Want to find out more about your options for financing wisdom tooth removal?
 Read our CareCredit financing guide.